-Have you ever visited a website you loved and found that everything on the user interface has changed?
-When a company wants to improve their website experience for their users, they redesign the interface.
-However, sometimes those good intentions end up backfiring, and users get upset with the new changes.
-User backlashes often happen with site redesigns because companies don’t test their interface before they redesign it.
+When a company wants to improve their user experience they redesign their user interface.
+But sometimes those good intentions end up backfiring.
+Users can get upset with the new changes and backlashes often happen because companies don’t test their user interface before they redesign it.

 Since most companies don’t seem to have an idea of what a proper redesign process is, here’s a graphic that should help: